Long-Term Development Key to Sustained Air Defence Capability

 This new capability is an element in an extended combat force projection program of the Defence Forces and enables the Air Force to employ precision-guided long-range weapons for expeditious support of joint operations so essential to modern warfare.
 It also expands the Air Force's role in protecting the other services and nation's vital assets.

 Over its life span, the Hornet has been subject to systematic updates – some of minor nature, others full-scale upgrades.
-These updates have been ordered by the Defence Forces and they have been the joint effort of Boeing as the airframe manufacturer, the United States Navy, and the national defense consortium Patria, which is one of the strategic industrial partners of Finland's military.
+These updates have been ordered by the Defence Forces and they have been the joint effort of Boeing as the airframe manufacturer, the United States Navy, and the national defence consortium Patria, which is one of the strategic industrial partners of Finland's military.

 Major updates and modifications made on the Hornet were split between two distinct phases, each consisting of a range of component replacements and system modifications.
 The first of these, dubbed Mid-Life Upgrade 1, was completed in 2006–2010 while the serial production of the second phase, designated Mid-Life Upgrade 2, took place between 2012 and 2016.
 The aircraft received the upgrades in conjunction with scheduled maintenance visits at the Patria Aviation plant at Halli in Jämsä.